 Test Data Management (TDM) is the process of providing automated tests the data they need.
 The TDM process has to ensure the availability of test data, making sure test cases have access to the data in the right amounts, formats, and timing.

-Why Is Test Data Management Important?
+Why is the Role of Test Data Management Important?

 Data has to meet several criteria if it is to be used effectively as test data.
 The TDM process is responsible for providing the test cases with data that meet those requirements.
 So, what are those qualities?